binkoni/BARS/README.md

 ## 8. Contact Information

-If you have any question or suggestion please contact me by following e-mail address or create issue please.
+If you have any questions or suggestions about the project, please contact me by e-mail or create issue in this repository.

 <b>[minlee077@naver.com](minlee077@naver.com)</b>